Battle of Edson's Ridge: Aftermath

-The severity of the fighting and the losses incurred led to Vandegrift renewing requests for reinforcement, the convoy that was dispatched to supplement the Marines turned back after the USS Wasp, an escorting carrier, was sunk by Japanese submarine action, along with a destroyer sunk and a battleship heavily damaged, but the attempt was renewed later and the Marines were reinforced by 18 September.

 On 17 September, Vandegrift sent two companies from the 1st Battalion, 1st Marine Regiment to pursue the retreating Japanese.
 The Marines were ambushed by two Japanese companies acting as rear-guards for the withdrawal, and one Marine platoon was pinned down as the rest of the Marines retreated.
 The Marine company commander requested permission to attempt to rescue his platoon but was denied by Vandegrift.
 By nightfall, the Japanese overran and nearly annihilated the platoon, killing 24 Marines with only a few wounded members of the platoon surviving.
 On 20 September, a patrol from Edson's Raiders encountered stragglers from Kawaguchi's retreating column and called in artillery fire that killed 19 of them.

 As the Japanese regrouped west of the Matanikau, the U.S. forces concentrated on shoring up and strengthening their Lunga defenses.
 On 14 September, Vandegrift moved another battalion, the 3rd Battalion, 2nd Marine Regiment, from Tulagi to Guadalcanal.
 On 18 September, an Allied naval convoy delivered 4,157 men from the 3rd Provisional Marine Brigade (the 7th Marine Regiment augmented by additional support units) to Guadalcanal.
 These reinforcements allowed Vandegrift—beginning on 19 September—to establish an unbroken line of defense around the Lunga perimeter.
-Vandegrift's forces' next significant clashes with the Japanese occurred along the Matanikau River from 23–27 September and 6–9 October.
+Vandegrift's forces' next significant clashes with the Japanese occurred along the Matanikau River from 23 to 27 September and 6–9 October.